getwd()13 Reading and writing data

 If your data doesn’t fit in memory at all, vectra (a package I wrote for exactly this case) can stream a CSV and run dplyr-like verbs (filter, select, mutate, group_by, summarise) without loading the full file into R.

 If your CSV takes more than a few seconds to read, switch to Parquet.
-You’ll wonder why you didn’t sooner.
+You will wonder why you waited.

 Exercises